neely/neely.github.io/_posts/2023-01-06-HourGlass.md

 layout: post
 title:  The Hourglass Paragraph Structure
 categories: [writing, ChatGPT]
-excerpt: As a post-doc we had a grant writing class, and Dr. Ed Krug introduced to me to one of my failsafe writing crutches, the hourglass paragraph structure
+excerpt: As a post-doc we had a grant writing class, and Dr. Ed Krug introduced to me to one of my failsafe writing crutches, the hourglass paragraph structure.
 ---

 As a post-doc at MUSC we had a grant writing class, and [Dr. Ed Krug](https://education.musc.edu/MUSCApps/facultydirectory/Krug-Edward) introduced me to one of my failsafe writing crutches: the hourglass paragraph structure (note: I don't know if this is an actual term, though it does sound very official).
 I am not 100 % sure this is exactly what Ed taught us, but over the years this is how I implement it to write paragraphs in introduction and discussion sections of papers when I am stuck.
 I am not an exceptional writer by any means, and like all writers I sometimes have trouble getting things on paper.
-This trick doesn't work without a general outline, so note that my first step is to outline out what a paper could look like, or at least sections.
-I am very vanilla here with fiver paragraphs being great and typically focusing on the top three take home points.
-For this example, I assume the outline came easy and I am now making it into actual sentences.
+This formulaic trick doesn't work without a general outline first, so note that my first step is to outline out what a paper could look like, or at least sections.
+I am very vanilla here with the classic five paragraphs (start, 3 points, end) and typically focusing on the top three take home points (for intro or discussion sections).
+But onto the actual hourglass paragraph formula.

-The hourglass structure is start broad, go specific, and come back out broad.
+**The hourglass structure is start broad, go specific, and come back out broad.**

 Specifically, it is:
 1. Broad statement, often leading from the last paragraph.
 2. Some slightly specific statement derived/within that broad statement.
-3. Supporting/Contrary example of specific statement (literature or in results).
+3. Supporting/Contrary example of specific statement 1 (based on literature or results).
-4. Supporting/Contrary example of specific statement (literature or in results).
+4. Supporting/Contrary example of specific statement 2 (based on literature or results).
-5. Supporting/Contrary example of specific statement (literature or in results).
+5. Supporting/Contrary example of specific statement 3 (based on literature or results).
-6. Bring it back to the specific statement but in frame of broad statement (possibly with the next parapgraph in mind).
+6. Bring it back to the specific statement but in context of initial broad statement (possibly with the next parapgraph in mind).

+## You can stop reading here, but below is an off the cuff example.

 I am about to leave work for the weekend, so this is a completely fresh example.
 I am going to use a fictitious example of why pelicans shouldn't be pets.
 Excuse me if this is horrible, I am just tossing this down and it was the easiest idea that came to mind.